Culturally Relevant Curriculum and Culturally Responsive Schools Toolkit

 Watch an interview with Victor Gibson on the School Cultural Assessment Matrix (SCAM)

-8. A Sample 12-Point Plan to Push School Districts Forward that can be adopted by groups looking to implement culturally relevant curriculum in their local schools.
+8. A Sample 12-Point Plan to Push School Districts Forward that can be adopted by groups looking to implement culturally relevant curriculum in their local schools (as seen below).

-9. A Book List featuring examples for different subjects in school like novels, poetry, fiction and non-fiction, including titles such as The Mis-Education of the Negro and Up From Slavery and more!
+9. In the future, we hope to publish a Book List featuring examples for different subjects in school like novels, poetry, fiction and non-fiction, including titles such as The Mis-Education of the Negro and Up From Slavery and more!

 Professional development for administrators, teachers, schools, school districts, teacher unions, community organizations, and others.